If you are looking to make your own online store, Wix vs Shopify is the question that most definitely should have popped into your mind.

-With Shopify, you can choose between more than 70 payment gateways as well as add discounts to individual products.
+With Shopify, you can choose from more than 70 payment gateways as well as add discounts to individual products.
 Shopify also has its own targeted eCommerce app store so you can customize every aspect of your shop.

-When it comes to eCommerce, Shopify is an option on nearly everyone's lips.
+When it comes to eCommerce solutions, Shopify is an option on nearly everyone's lips.
 And yet - Wix is a genuine challenger aiming to take over a lot of Shopify's market.

 Maybe we were wrong not to include it?
 We will explore how the two platforms differ and get to the bottom of the question - who wins in the online retail battle of Wix vs Shopify and is the former one worth it?

 Between Shopify and Wix, there are a few differences how these two handle the pricing. eCommerce is only available with the 3 Wix plans - "Business Basic", "Business Unlimited", and "Business VIP".
 They cost $23, $27, and $49 a month respectively.
 Shopify has 4 pricing tiers starting at $9/month for the "Lite" plan.

 |Pricing||Storage||Credit Card Rates||3rd Party Payment Commissions|

 |Shopify||$79/mo||Unlimited||2.6% + $0.3||1%|